-This La Bulaqueña kicked off her professional singing career after winning the season in television series Ang Bagong Kampeon in 1984.
+This La Bulaqueña (the Bulacan Woman) kicked off her professional singing career after winning the season in television series Ang Bagong Kampeon in 1984.
 The win got her signed with Octo Arts International.
 But it was when she transferred to Viva Records in 1987 and the release of her album, Regine, that really kicked off her singing career.
 In 1989, Regine brought honor to the country by winning the prestigious Asia Pacific Singing Contest in Hong Kong.
 After that win, she was given the distinguished title, Asia’s Songbird.

 Regine is undoubtedly one of the ultimate yardsticks in the Philippine music industry.
 With a career of more than 30 years, she has sold more than 7 million records in the Philippines, and more than 1.5 million records in Asia.
 She is the biggest selling Filipino artist in OPM history.
 She is also one of the most awarded Filipino artists, with 21 Awit Awards, 22 Box Office Entertainment Awards, 15 Aliw Awards, and 10 Star Awards for Music.

 Regine also ventured into acting, both on the big screen and on television.
 She has also received awards in this front, including Box Office Queen award in 2002, the Star Awards for Television’s Best Actress in 2002, and the Golden Screen Awards’ Best Actress in 2013.

 Regine is the proud mother of a young boy, Nate.
 Nate is her son to husband and fellow music icon, Ogie Alcasid.